The realtime module is responsible to propagate database changes to the concerned clients in realtime. The clients execute a

 modules object.
 Here's a snippet showing how to enable the realtime module.
 This 3 line snippet will set up all the necessary routines required by the realtime module.

-modules: realtime: enabled: true # Enable the realtime module globally kafka: localhost # Config for other modules go here
+modules: realtime: enabled: true # Enable the realtime module globally kafka: localhost # Connection string for kafka # Config for other modules go here

 You also need to to enable the feature on the collections you want to sync.
 Here's a snippet which indicates that the collection

 todos is realtime.